Can I Sue an Executor of a Will?

 When Can I Sue an Executor of an Estate?

 Generally, executors are not personally liable for the debts of the estate.
-This has to be the case.
-Otherwise, finding a willing party to serve as an executor would be incredibly challenging.
-But if executors are dishonest or careless, they make themselves susceptible to two types of lawsuits.
+Otherwise, it would be incredibly challenging to find a willing party to serve as an executor.
+However, if executors are dishonest or careless, they make themselves susceptible to two types of lawsuits.
 The difference is who brings the lawsuit.

 Creditor Claims Against the Estate